k-nuth/kth/README.md

 ### 🔧 Using the C++ library

 The example below constructs a full node with mainnet defaults, opens the chain database and prints the current tip.
-No `config.cfg` file required — the `configuration` constructor pulls in the network defaults for you.
-Tweak any field on `cfg` before handing it to `full_node` if you want to override a default.
+The `configuration` constructor pulls in the network defaults for you; tweak any field on `cfg` before handing it to `full_node` if you want to override a default.

 The chain interface is asynchronous: you call methods on `node.chain()` and your callback fires when the result is ready, so you can interact with the node while it keeps doing its work.